 A big etiquette issue with neighbors is noise.
-While some noise is to be expected, creating excessive noise or noise at late or early hours are both generally considered to be bad etiquette.
+While some noise is to be expected, being excessively loud, especially at late or early hours, is generally considered to be bad etiquette.
 If you live in an apartment, avoid vacuuming or doing other noisy projects late at night or early in the morning.
 If you have to mow your lawn, avoid doing it early on weekend mornings.

 If you’re planning a big event to be held at your house or in your yard, it’s good practice to let your neighbors know ahead of time.

 Additionally, make sure you’re keeping your space neat.
 Put trash where it belongs, keep your yard orderly and follow the rules of the community.